mewing0328/TrivIQ/README.md

-# IQ-API
+# TrivIQ
-A timed coding quiz with multiple-choice questions to test an end-user's knowledge and skills.
+A timed quiz with multiple-choice questions to test an end-user's fun facts knowledge.

 ## Description
-The end-user (quiz taker) will be provided a timed quiz application that will store scores so (s)he can gauge his/her progress with peers.
+The end-user (quiz taker) will be provided a timed quiz application that will store scores so (s)he can gauge his/her progress with past scores.

 ### Usage
-A fun application for the end-user and an application to display my Javascript capabilities.
+A fun application for the quiz taker and an application to display my Javascript capabilities.

 ### Tasks Completed
 ```